 If you prefer lower premiums in exchange for a deductible that must be met prior to receiving coverage, consider these plans.
-With myCigna Health Savings plans, your preventive care is covered in full even before you meet your deductible, to help keep your family healthy.
-These plans do not have copays or coinsurance; you pay 100% of all non-preventive care medical expenses until you satisfy the annual deductible.
-After the annual deductible is met, then your qualifying medical expenses are covered 100%, except non-preferred prescription drugs.
+With myCigna Health Savings plans, your in-network preventive care* is covered in full even before you meet your deductible, to help keep your family healthy.
+These plans do not have in-network copays or coinsurance; you pay 100% of non-preventive care medical expenses until you satisfy the in-network annual deductible.
+After the annual deductible is met, then eligible in-network medical expenses are covered 100%, except non-preferred prescription drugs.

 These plans might be a good choice if you’re healthy, rarely go to doctors, and don’t anticipate having surgery or a hospital stay.
 Yet, you’re covered if an unexpected medical problem develops.

 People who are self-employed often like HSA eligible medical plans for their tax advantages.
-Young people (age 40 and younger) also like them because they want to avoid the financial risk of catastrophic events, and they want coverage for preventive care.
+Young people (age 40 and younger) also tend to like them because they want to avoid the financial risk of a catastrophic health event, and they want coverage for preventive care.

-- If you set up a Health Savings Account and select a myCigna Health Savings product, you can roll over any unused funds in your account at the end of each year.
+- If you set up a Health Savings Account and select a myCigna Health Savings plan, you can roll over any unused funds in your account at the end of each year.
 You can keep saving toward future medical expense or keep saving for retirement.
-You might have a bad year with lots of medical expenses, but other years you may be healthier, allowing you to save more. myCigna Health Savings HSA eligible plans are available when you purchase a Bronze or Silver metal level plan.
+You might have a year with lots of medical expenses, but other years you may be healthier, allowing you to save more. myCigna Health Savings HSA eligible plans are available in Bronze and Silver metal levels.

-- The myCigna Health Savings Bronze plan offers a low monthly premium, high deductible and high out-of-pocket maximum for people who want basic coverage at a good value, plus a tax shelter.
+- The myCigna Health Savings Bronze plan offers a lower monthly premium, higher deductible and a $6,350 annual in-network out-of-pocket maximum for people who want coverage at a good value, plus a tax shelter.

-- The myCigna Health Savings Silver plan offers a moderate premium, moderate deductible, and a moderate out-of-pocket maximum.
-Compared to the Bronze version, this may appeal to people who might have faced health issues before or who want a little extra security by reducing their potential liability for medical expenses.
+- The myCigna Health Savings Silver plan offers a moderate premium, moderate deductible, and an annual out-of-pocket maximum of $6,350.
+Compared to the Bronze version, this may appeal to people who might have faced health issues before or who want a little extra security with lower out-of-pocket costs.

 Here are some examples of situations in which Health Savings Plans might be the right choice.

 Example: Let’s say you choose a Silver level myCigna Health Savings Plan.
 You know that health problems can develop unexpectedly, so you like setting aside pre-tax dollars in an investment account “just in case.”
-You’ve got a moderate monthly premium and a $3,400 annual deductible.
-If you have medical bills, once you hit your $6,350 annual out-of-pocket maximum, Cigna pays 100% of covered expenses.
-Unused contributions get rolled over to next year’s fund, quietly accruing dividends or interest in the investment account.
-Compared to the Silver myCigna Health Savings plan, if you choose a Bronze myCigna Health Savings plan, you’ll have a lower monthly premium with a higher annual deductible ($6,100) and higher annual out-of-pocket maximum ($6,350).
+You’ve got a moderate monthly premium and a $3,400 annual in-network deductible.
+If you have medical bills, once you hit your $6,350 annual in-network out-of-pocket maximum, Cigna pays 100% of covered expenses.
+Unused pre-tax dollars get rolled over to next year’s fund, quietly accruing dividends or interest in the investment account.
+Compared to the Silver myCigna Health Savings plan, if you choose a Bronze myCigna Health Savings plan, you’ll have a lower monthly premium with a higher annual in-network deductible ($6,100) and the same annual in-network out-of-pocket maximum ($6,350).

 Be sure to talk to an accountant about selecting an HSA eligible medical plan and setting up an HSA account.
 In some cases, it can be a good choice for individuals and families.